camunda-community-hub/camunda-8-helm-profiles/ingress-azure/README.md

 > Users can interact with Keycloak without SSL so long as they stick to private IP addresses like localhost, 127.0.0.1, 10.x.x.x, 192.168.x.x, and 172.16.x.x.
 If you try to access Keycloak without SSL from a non-private IP address you will get an error.

-If your k8s cluster does not use "private" IP addresses for internal communication, i.e. it does not resolve the internal service names to "private" IP addresses, then the first time you attempt to authenticate to keycloak, you may encounter the following error:
+If your Kubernetes cluster does not use "private" IP addresses for internal communication, i.e. it does not resolve the internal service names to "private" IP addresses, then the first time you attempt to authenticate to keycloak, you may encounter the following error:

 ![Keycloak ssl required](../docs/images/keycloak_ssl_required.png?raw=true)